q3769/chunk4j/README.md

   allowed by the underlying transport in a distributed system.
 E.g. at the time of writing, the default message size limit is 256KB with [Amazon Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) , and 1MB with [Apache Kafka](https://kafka.apache.org/); the default cache entry size limit is 1MB for [Memcached](https://memcached.org/), and 512MB for [Redis](https://redis.io/).
-Even though those default transport limits can be customized or configured, often times, the default is there for a sensible reason.
+Although the default transport limits can be customized, often times, the default is there for a sensible reason, and it may be difficult to ensure the data being transported never goes beyond the configured limit at run-time.

 ## Prerequisite